cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/app-paths.md

 ---
-pcx_content_type: configuration
+pcx_content_type: concept
 title: Application paths
 weight: 5
 ---

 # Application paths

+Application paths define the URLs protected by an Access policy.
+When adding a [self-hosted web application](/cloudflare-one/applications/configure-apps/self-hosted-apps/) to Access, you can choose to protect the entire website by entering its apex domain, or alternatively, protect specific subdomains and paths.

+## Inheritance

 Cloudflare Zero Trust allows you to create unique rules for parts of an application that share a root path.
 Imagine an example application is deployed at `dashboard.com/eng` that anyone on the engineering team should be able to access.
 However, a tool deployed at `dashboard.com/eng/exec` should only be accessed by the executive team.

 When multiple rules are set for a common root path, the more specific rule takes precedence.
 For example, when setting rules for `dashboard.com/eng` and `dashboard.com/eng/exec` separately, the more specific rule for `dashboard.com/eng/exec` takes precedence, and no rule is inherited from `dashboard.com/eng`.
 If no separate, specific rule is set for `dashboard.com/eng/exec`, it will inherit any rules set for `dashboard.com/eng`.

-In the Zero Trust dashboard, when adding a [self-hosted web application](/cloudflare-one/applications/configure-apps/self-hosted-apps/), you can choose to protect the entire website by entering its apex domain, or alternatively, you can specify any subdomains and paths in the dedicated fields.

-{{<Aside>}}

-Cloudflare Zero Trust does not support port numbers in the URL.
-Requests to URLs with port numbers are redirected to the URL and the port numbers stripped.

-{{</Aside>}}

-## Using wildcards in subdomains and paths
+## Wildcards

 When you create an application for a specific subdomain or path, you can use asterisks (`*`) as wildcards.
-Wildcards allow you to extend the application you're creating to all the subdomains or paths of a given apex domain.
+Wildcards allow you to extend the application you are creating to multiple subdomains or paths in a given apex domain.

-This is how to use wildcards effectively:

 ### Protect all subdomains of an apex domain